Metal vs asphalt shingles best roofing choice Central Texas Texas

 Ultimately, the best roofing choice depends on your priorities:

-• If long-term durability, minimal maintenance, and maximum protection against extreme weather are your primary concerns, a metal roof is likely your ideal choice.
+• If long-term durability, minimal maintenance, and maximum protection against Central Texas severe weather including hailstorms, microbursts, and 100°F+ summer heat are your primary concerns, a metal roof is likely your ideal choice.

 • If upfront budget constraints and traditional aesthetics are more important, high-quality asphalt shingles could be your best fit.